nacheteam/Ensemble-Outlier-Analysis/doc/_build/html/_sources/models.rst.txt

 - maxOutputSpaces: At the end of the algorithm this is the máximum number of subspaces returned as high contrast ones.
 Default is 1000.

+- numThreads: Number of threads for the parallel code execution.

+- verbose: boolean parameter to indicate if the algorithm should print the progress.

 Now we are going to explain the basis of the model.
 The model goes through all dimensions from 2 to the maximum dimensionality.
 For each dimension the high contrast subspaces are computed.
 All possible subspaces are tried on dimension 2 and for higher dimensions only the high contrast ones are used as fathers of the next subspaces.